These are 5 of our favourite commencement speeches from people who have helped shape the world around us.

 “There’s a difference between gifts and choices.
 Cleverness is a gift, kindness is a choice.”

 Bill Gates, business magnate and co-founder of Microsoft, addresses the Harvard Alumni Association in Tecentenary Theater at Harvard University’s 2007 Commencement.
 In classic Gates style, he starts with some humour, stating that he was a bad influence on students, in particular Steve Ballmer to drop out of college and join him.
 He dropped out of Harvard in the mid-1970’s and went on to co-found Microsoft with Paul Allen.
 He subsequently has committed huge amounts of money to Philanthropy causes, including the Bill & Melinda Gates Foundation.
+This commencement speech is definitely worth watching from start to finish.

 “Dad, I always told you I’d come back and get my degree.
 I want to thank Harvard for this honour.
 I’ll be changing my job next year and it will be nice to finally have a college degree on my resume”